CalamityAdam/iot/react/readings/advanced_containers.md

 import React from 'react';
 import PostForm from './post_form';
 import { fetchPost, updatePost } from '../actions/post_actions';
+import { selectPost } from '../selectors';

 const mapStateToProps = (state, ownProps) => {
+  const defaultPost = { title: '', body: '' };
-  const post = state.events[ownProps.match.params.postId];
+  const post = selectPost(ownProps.match.params.postId) || defaultPost;
   // get the post this route is asking for
-  // (I'm assuming here that this component is being rendered by a route) return { post };
+  // (I'm assuming here that this component is being rendered by a route)
+  // if I don't have the post in state yet, give me a blank post so PostForm doesn't break return { post };
 };

 const mapDispatchToProps = dispatch => {
-  // an edit form will need to fetch the post, but my PostForm shouldn't worry about that
+  // an edit form will need to fetch the relevant post, but my PostForm shouldn't handle that
-  // we'll see how to handle this problem with a higher-order component return {
+  // we'll handle this problem with a higher-order component, EditPostFormContainer return {
     fetchPost: id => dispatch(fetchPost(id)),
     submit: post => dispatch(updatePost(post)),